hsuonsivu/hsupublic/README.md

 ### lidllaturiteline.scad

 Lidl sells wireless phone charger for two phones.
-Is is not very practical as the mobile phones need to be placed accurately to the correct position.
+It is not very practical as the mobile phones need to be placed accurately to the correct position.
 This holder allows simply dropping the two phones to the slots, and they will start charging.